joyrexus/fence/README.md

 Note that this utility only converts code blocks in markdown files from one format to another.
 See [this gist](https://gist.github.com/joyrexus/5199201) for a demonstration of how to **run** or **extract** code blocks from any literate source file.

+Installing with `npm install fence-filter` should yield:

+    $ which fence
+    /usr/local/bin/fence

 ## Example